hirmeos/altmetrics/docs/source/metrics/index.rst

 Getting a token
 ...............

-Most requests to the Altmetrics API will need to validated with a JSON web Token (JWT).
+Most requests to the Altmetrics API will need to validated with a JSON Web Token (JWT).
 The process of acquiring and using a JWT will be explained below.
 **Please note: Your account will need to be approved before you can be issued a JWT**.